PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 showTitle: true
 ---

 The [blog](/blog) is for telling PostHog stories and updates to attract new people to PostHog and engage with our users.
-It is the place to publish news, release posts, stories and content that doesn't have place elsewhere on the site (docs, handbook, feature pages etc).

-Instructional technical content without a narrative angle most likely belongs in the docs and not the blog.

 ## Audience

-The audience we write for is technical and interested in startups, growth and open source.
-Our target audience are developers and founders from small teams who are interested in the following product analytics topics:

-- open source
+We write for developers and technical founders interested in:

+- product validation and growth
-- privacy and security
+- open source, privacy and security
-- unified platform
-- startups
-- growth

-Accessible content with jokes, memes and gifs have done well versus more dry content.
+Accessible content with jokes, memes and gifs have done well.

-## Highly successful topics
+## Successful Hacker News topics

-A viral post on Hacker News currently has the potential to increase traffic by 5-10%.
-HN use to have a larger impact, but our monthly organic traffic has taken off since December 2020.
+A successful post on Hacker News can currently increase traffic by 5-10%.

-See the [Marketing Dashboard in PostHog](https://app.posthog.com/dashboard/2881) and the [posthog.com traffic breakdown spreadsheet](https://docs.google.com/spreadsheets/d/1MnhPzSZqAMUYUIoqpca66SuZaWkEz6HBjS_dkB2Z5-8/) for a breakdown of traffic and user growth on our web properties.

-Stories about hustling during the early days of PostHog have performed really well, see the spikes in blog traffic in the Marketing Dashboard:
+Stories about PostHog's early hustling days have performed well.

 - Feb 20, 2020 [Launch HN: PostHog (YC W20) – open-source product analytics](https://news.ycombinator.com/item?id=22376732)
 - Feb 28, 2020 [Our experience moving to SF to do YC](https://posthog.com/blog/moving-to-sf/)